Gabri/ftx-futures-driver/README.md

 # FTX FUTURES plugin for Jesse

-This is the initial release of the FTX FUTURES driver for Jesse.
-At the moment, it is only meant for importing candles and running backtests.
+This is the initial release of the FTX Futures driver for Jesse.
+At the moment:
+* it is only meant for importing candles and running backtests
+* it supports only Perpetual futures (*-PERP)

 ## Installation
 Install by running: